atom-model/ATOM/README.md

 ## Parameters

-There are many, many parameters that you can adjust.
+There are many parameters that you can adjust.

 **If you are browsing the source code**, the canonical source for parameter documentation is `param.py`.